Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB182', 'How to automate the testing of TinyMCE Rich Text Boxes using Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB182.aspx">KB182</a> How to automate the testing of TinyMCE Rich Text Boxes using Rapise

-When you have a rich text box in a web application, the process for recording a test and playing it back will be different to a standard HTML plain text box.
+DEPRECATED Method described in this article does not work any more because browser security has changed since 2015.
+Now it is not possible to directly access client side JavaScript model.
+We have a new article that explains how to automate TinyMCE https://www.inflectra.com/Support/KnowledgeBase/KB541.aspx When you have a rich text box in a web application, the process for recording a test and playing it back will be different to a standard HTML plain text box.
 When you are using the popular TinyMCE rich text box you have more options to automate it by using its special client-side JavaScript API.

 ### <a onclick="return RegisterKbClick('KB181', 'Dynamically constructing the .rest file URLs to test REST APIs')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB181.aspx">KB181</a> Dynamically constructing the .rest file URLs to test REST APIs